Diagg/EndPoint-CloudKit-Bootstrap/Readme.md

 ## Installation
-If you just wish to install Endpoint Cloud Kit on your devellopment environment, the Bootstrapper is perhaps a bit to much.
+If you just wish to install Endpoint Cloud Kit on your devellopment environment, the Bootstrapper (Initialize-ECKPrereq.ps1) is perhaps a bit to much.
 You can simply run the following commands:
 ```powershell
 Install-Module EndpointCloudKit
 Import-module EndpointCloudKit
 ```
-I you need to install Endpoint Cloud Kit on an MDM managed device you should embbed those lines at the begining of own script:
+I you need to install Endpoint Cloud Kit on an MDM managed device, the bootstrapper is what you need.
+But there is no need to download it directly.
+The idea here is to retrive it from github wherever you are.
+To do this, you should embbed those lines at the begining of own script:
 ```powershell
 try
 	{